-There's the chance to enter a national prize draw for completers to win some great prizes each year - a trip to London and Kobo ereaders for the runners-up - and organisations can win an author event.
-Best of all, you can read anything you like - in print or online - and we've got a new website so you can share your thoughts about what you read.
+There's the chance to enter a national prize draw for completers to win some great prizes each year - a trip to London and ereaders for the runners-up - and organisations can win an author event.
+Best of all, you can read anything you like - in print or online - and we've got a website for participants so you can share your thoughts about what you read.

 Six Book Challenge facts

 At least 40,000 people have taken part in 2014.

 Libraries, colleges, workplaces and prisons across the UK run the scheme.